 Hohnisch, M., Pittnauer, S., Selten, R., & Pfingsten, A. 2016.
 Designing for Deliberative Goal-Based Decision Making in Environments with Rare Adverse Events.
 Organization Science 27(6), 1417-1434.

-Hohnisch, M., Pittnauer, S., Pfingsten, A., & Selten, R. (in preparation).
-Emergence of Short-Termism in Principal-Multi-Agent Arrangements — Individual Sensemaking and Goalsetting as Origins of Collective Routines.
+Hohnisch, M., Pittnauer, S., Pfingsten, A., & Selten, R. 2017.
+Emergence of Short-Termism in Principal-Multi-Agent Arrangements—From Reasoned Decision Rules to Irrational Outcomes.
+Working Paper.